“The various effects which from love spring

 “I’ve got it.
 This…this will work.”

-I turn back to him.
-His eyes are still fixed on me.
+I turn back to the mule.
+His eyes, damp and mournful below me, remain still fixed on me.
 I lean forward, and take his head gently in my hands, raising his muzzle until our gazes lock.

 “Baiardo.
 From now on, we’ll call you Baiardo”.